phaustin/quantecon-example/book/docs/python_by_example.md

 -   For each element of the `sequence`, it \"binds\" the name `variable_name` to that element and then executes the code block.

-The `sequence` object can in fact be a very general object, as we\'ll see soon enough.
+The `sequence` object can in fact be a very general object, as we'll see soon enough.

 ### A Comment on Indentation